Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 - Horses need a large open space to avoid bushfires

-- Move your horses to a safer location before a Severe, Extreme or Code Red day
+- Move your horses to a safer location before an Extreme or Catastrophic day

 - Remove all gear, including rugs